Thankful + grateful AF

 If you didn't post it, were you really there?

-Is the why because people need to be constantly validated... ie: likes, comments and ego strokes?
-Is it because your phone is always in your hand and your learned behavior at this point is just click, post and share?
+I think the why because people need to be constantly validated... ie: likes, comments and ego strokes.
+Or is it because your phone is always in your hand and your learned behavior at this point is just click, post and share?
 Is it because you are BORED? (which is just a nice way of saying that YOU'RE BORING).
 D. All the of the above?

 When did we all forget how to simply enjoy life instead of document it?